scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Security Properties {#security-properties}

 The SCION control plane provides various security properties, as discussed below.
-For such properties to hold, ISDs SHOULD NOT be internally partitioned, so that each AS can reach every other AS within its ISD.
-In addition, an AS is described as 'honest' if its private keys are unknown to the attacker and if it uses a unique interface identifier for each link.
+Here, an AS is described as 'honest' if its private keys are unknown to the attacker and if it uses a unique interface identifier for each link.
 An honest path is one that only traverses honest ASes.
 A honest segment is the one created by an honest AS.

+Security properties are:
 - Connectivity - For every pair of honest ASes X and Y, X will eventually register enough segments to build at least one path (of any length) leading to Y.
 - Forwarding Path Consistency - For every honest path segment registered in any AS
     - its sequence of AS entries corresponds to a continuous SCION forwarding path in the network of inter-domain links